yatendra2001/rocket_chat_flutter_demo/README.md

 [![Issues][issues-shield]][issues-url]
 [![MIT License][license-shield]][license-url]

 This project is a part of [Google Summer of Code (GSOC) 2023](https://summerofcode.withgoogle.com/).
-The main goal is to create a Flutter-based Rocket.Chat mobile application that demonstrates the usage of various Rocket.Chat SDKs and APIs while providing a seamless user experience.
+The main goal is to create an easy to integrate flutter component to embed Rocket.Chat into any existing and new flutter applications while providing a seamless user experience.
 For a detailed description of the project, please check out the [GSOC Proposal](https://docs.google.com/document/d/1ei5KKQNkgCOSJNpyj92rK7nrqi34Y55GnhVUScvBDxA/edit?usp=sharing).

 ## Features